 For example, the $\sim 7~\sigma$ discrepancy between the CODATA and the muonic spectroscopy values for the proton charge radius gave rise to the "Proton Radius Puzzle" [5, 6].
 A similar, more than $\sim 6~\sigma$, discrepancy between the deuteron charge radius from spectroscopy of muonic deuterium and the CODATA-2014 value was reported recently [4].
 It is tempting to dismiss such comparisons between r_p and r_d as redundant because the CODATA values of the two are highly correlated [1].
 The large correlation is the result of the very precisely measured isotope shift of the $1S \to 2S$ transition in H and D obtained from cyclotron frequency measurements in a Penning trap [7, 8].
 The accurately known isotope shift then yields a very accurate value for the difference of the (squared) deuteron and proton charge radii: $r_d^2 - r_p^2 = 3.82007(65)~\rm fm^2$ [9], which along with the elastic electron scattering on protons and deuterons determine the CODATA values of r_p and r_d respectively.
 Thus, it can be argued that the CODATA deuteron charge radius is larger than the muonic deuterium value only because the highly correlated and accurately determined proton charge radius is larger than the muonic hydrogen value.
 But, a recent re-analysis of the existing data from atomic deuterium spectroscopy was used to deduce a deuteron charge radius without relying on the value of the proton charge radius [10] (see Fig. 2).
 The newly deduced value is in excellent agreement with the CODATA value but still $\sim 3.5~\sigma$ larger than the value obtained from muonic deuterium.
-This indicates that in addition to the "Proton~Radius~Puzzle" there also exists a "Deuteron~Radius~Puzzle".
+This indicates that in addition to the "Proton Radius Puzzle" there also exists a "Deuteron Radius Puzzle".
 Unfortunately, all the e-D scattering experiments to date, with their significantly larger uncertainties have not been able to address the discrepancy between the atomic deuterium and muonic deuterium measurements (see Fig. 3 top panel).
-The most recent e-D scattering result (Sick et~al.) [11] is a re-analysis of the world data on e-D scattering and does not help discriminate between the atomic deuterium and muonic deuterium spectroscopy results.
-The situation calls out for a high precision e-D scattering experiment that can directly address this as yet unresolved discrepancy.
+The most recent e-D scattering result (Sick et al.) [11] is a re-analysis of the world data on e-D scattering and does not help discriminate between the atomic deuterium and muonic deuterium spectroscopy results.
+The situation calls out for a high precision e-D scattering experiment that can provide the most precise electron scattering measurement of this fundamental quantity, using a method that is arguably best suited for such measurements.